spectra-cluster/spectra-cluster-cli/README.md

 $ java -jar spectra-cluster-cli-1.0.3.jar -filter immonium_ions -output_path my_clustering_result.clustering C:\my_first_file.mgf C:\my_second_file.mgf
 ```

-To improve the clustering accuracy in small datasets (< 100 MS runs) the default value for `-x_min_comparisons` is set to 10,000 (changed in version 1.0.3).
-When clustering a repository scale dataset, a value of 5,000 is used.
+To improve the clustering accuracy in small datasets (< 100 MS runs) the default value for `-x_min_comparisons` was changed to 10,000 (changed in version 1.0.3).
+When clustering a repository scale dataset, a value of 5,000 is used (default value in the Hadoop version).

 Additionally, we recommend to always either use the `immonium_ions` filter, or even filter all peaks below 150 m/z ("-filter mz_150") or even below 200 m/z ("-filter mz_200").

 The full list of options is printed through the -help parameter: